pranav-ganesh/tp/docs/UserGuide.md

 </div>

 Examples:
-* `edit 1 n/Malan i/[2] Swimming` edits the name of person and the second interest of the first contact in the displayed list
+* `edit 1 n/Malan i/[2] Swimming` edits the name of contact and the second interest of the first contact in the displayed list
 * `edit 1 i/Painting i/[1] Running` adds 'painting' as an interest and edits the first interest of the first contact in the displayed list
 * `edit 2 g/M e/myEmail@email.com age/55` edits the gender, email and age of the second contact in the displayed list